University: French Alternative Energies and Atomic Energy Commission (CEA)

 Are you passionate about unraveling the mysteries of the human microbiome and eager to contribute to innovative research that could transform the management of cystic fibrosis?
 If you aspire to make a tangible impact on human health through cutting‑edge multi‑omics research and international collaboration, this PhD opportunity at the French Alternative Energies and Atomic Energy Commission (CEA) may be the adecuado next step for your academic journey.

 The French Alternative Energies and Atomic Energy Commission (CEA) is a world‑renowned public research institution headquartered in France, recognized for its leadership in technological innovation and scientific excellence.
-With a robust presence across multiple campuses, CEA is at the forefront of fundamental and applied research in fields ranging from energy and defence to health and environmental sciences.
-Its fundamental research division plays a pivotal role in advancing human health and personalised medicine, fostering a collaborative academic environment that bridges basic science and translational applications.
+With a robust presence across multiple campuses, CEA is at the forefront of fundamental and applied research in fields ranging from energy and defense to health and environmental sciences.
+Its fundamental research division plays a pivotal role in advancing human health and personalized medicine, fostering a collaborative academic environment that bridges basic science and translational applications.

 Within CEA, the Laboratory “Innovative technologies for Detection and Diagnostics” (Li2D) at CEA Marcoule in Bagnols‑sur‑Cèze stands out for its pioneering work in detection and diagnostics.
-The Li2D hosts the ProGénoMix platform, a state‑of‑the‑art mass spectrometry facility specialising in proteomics, metaproteomics, and multi‑omics.
+The Li2D hosts the ProGénoMix platform, a state‑of‑the‑art mass spectrometry facility specializing in proteomics, metaproteomics, and multi‑omics.
 This unique infrastructure supports integrated workflows, from sample processing to advanced data interpretation, and enables the development of new methodologies for pathogen identification and microbiota characterization.
 As a PhD student at CEA, you will benefit from a dynamic, international research community and access to outstanding training and professional development opportunities.

 Research Topic and Significance